CS Tiligul-Tiras Tiraspol

 SC Tiligul-Tiras Tiraspol was a Moldovan football club based in Tiraspol.
-They played in the Divizia Naţională, the top division in Moldovan football.
+They played in the Divizia Națională, the top division in Moldovan football.
 Their home stadium was Stadionul Municipal.

 Currently the club's football academy is associated with another Moldovan club FC Zaria Bălți and competes in football competitions as its reserve team in lower Moldovan leagues.
+During the Soviet period, the club often competed along with clubs from the neighboring Ukrainian SSR.